model-checking/kani/rfc/src/rfcs/0005-should-fail-attr.md

 We don't expect these changes to require new dependencies.
 Besides, we don't expect these changes to be updated unless we decide to extend the attribute with further fields (see [Future possibilities](#future-possibilities) for more details).

+There is one design aspect that needs discussion: What should happen if multiple panics are triggered?
+It seems that this scenario is less likely, but it's certainly possible and we may want to prevent it.
+The initial proposal is for `#[kani::should_panic]` to check that only one panic occurs in the harness This would also simplify [adding an `expected` argument](#alternative-3-the-expected-argument) later.

 ## Rationale and alternatives

 This proposal would enable users to exercise negative verification with a relatively simple mechanism.